Archon: The Light and the Dark: Reception

 In 1984 Softline readers named Archon the most popular Atari program of 1983.
 It was awarded "1984 Most Innovative Video Game/Computer Game" at the 5th annual Arkie Awards, where judges noted that "few games make better use of a computer's special abilities than Archon."
 In 1996, Computer Gaming World ranked Archon as the 20th best game of all time.
 It was also ranked as the 50th top game by IGN in 2003, who called it a "perfect marriage of strategy and action".
 The reviewer commented: "Whether on the computer or NES, Archon is an intense, engaging match of wits and reflexes, and boasts some of the coolest battles in gaming history."
-In 2004, Archon was inducted into GameSpot's list of the greatest games of all time.
+In 2004, Archon was inducted into GameSpots list of the greatest games of all time.
 They also highlighted it among their ten games that should be remade.
 In 2005, IGN ranked it again as their 77th greatest game.